How do I find my way around Skype for Windows desktop?

 - Click your display name to access your profile, where you can change your profile picture, mood message, and more.

-E. Contact list - Lists your contacts and lets you see their status.
+- Contact list - Lists your contacts and lets you see their online status.

-F. Recent list - Lists the recent conversations you’ve had in Skype.
+- Recent list- Lists the recent conversations you’ve had in Skype.

-H. Conversation window - Displayed when you select a contact or set up a group chat.
-Shows the instant message conversation you’re having.
+I. Conversation window - Displayed when you select a contact or set up a group chat.
+Shows your instant message conversation and call history with that contact or group.

-I. Conversation box - Displayed when you select a contact or set up a group chat.
-Use this box to type and send your instant messages and SMS text messages.
+J. Conversation box - Displayed when you select a contact or set up a group chat.
+Use this box to type and send your instant messages, emoticons, Mojis and SMS messages.

 Here are a few pages that can help you do even more: